godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 ***Wealth:*** 4
 ***Tenet:*** Duty of Care
 Your Company is bankrolled by a city-state as a dedicated Behemoth-slaying regiment.
 These are commonly reserved for large, powerful city-states, though almost all city-states found on the frontier of the Harrowlands also employ them.
+#### Patron: Wealthy Aristocrat
+***Wealth:*** 4
+***Tenet:*** Pact of Particular Obligations
+Your Company's Patron is a wealthy noble, royal or some other aristocrat that allegedly wants a piece of the growing Behemoth part trade.
+They have particular requests, odd mannerisms and definitely an ulterior motive.
 #### Patron: Breakers-For-Hire
 ***Wealth:*** 3
 ***Tenet:*** Sellwords' Decree